What is Seasonal Affective Disorder?

 Ways to Combat Seasonal Affective Disorder

 If you think that you may be one of the millions of people who are affected by Seasonal Affective Disorder, you will be happy to know that you have many treatment options available.
 Try experimenting with different treatments until you find one or a combination that works for you:

 - Light therapy: Up to 85% of winter depression sufferers are helped by simply sitting under a therapy light.
 The bright light stabilizes the out-of-balance chemicals in your body, helping you to feel less depressed and more like yourself.
 The best lights are those between 2,500 and 10,000 lux.

 - Vitamin D3: Vitamin D is frequently referred to as “The Sunshine Vitamin” because your body produces it when exposed to sunlight.
 In fact, just 20-30 minutes of sunlight will produce 10,000 – 50,000 IUs of Vitamin D. Why is this important?
 Vitamin D is actually a hormone that has important roles in supporting a healthy heart, cellular replication, immune system, mood & mental health, muscles, blood sugar levels, and more!

 - Dawn Simulators: Unlike the spring months, in which the light of dawn and dusk changes gradually, the winter months bring a much more abrupt change of light.
-This may be one of the aggravators of SAD.
+This may be one of the aggravators of Seasonal Affective Disorder.
 Try a dawn simulator.
 These appliances can be programmed, much like an alarm clock, to gradually brighten your room each morning before you wake up.
-Some SAD sufferers have had great success with dawn simulators.
+Some Seasonal Affective Disorder sufferers have had great success with dawn simulators.